viamrobotics/docs/docs/components/board/_index.md

 [Interrupts](https://en.wikipedia.org/wiki/Interrupt) are a method of signaling precise state changes.
 Configuring `digital_interrupts` to monitor GPIO pins on your board is useful when your application needs to know precisely when there is a change in GPIO value between high and low.

-- When an interrupt configured on your board processes a change in the state of the GPIO pin it is configured to monitor, it "knocks on the door" with [`Tick()`](#tick).
+- When an interrupt configured on your board processes a change in the state of the GPIO pin it is configured to monitor, it calls [`Tick()`](#tick) to record the state change and notify any interested [callbacks](#addcallback) to "interrupt" the program.
-- Calling [`Get()`](#get) on a GPIO pin, which you can do without configuring interrupts, is great when you want to know a pin's value at specific points, but is less precise and convenient than using an interrupt.
+- Calling [`Get()`](#get) on a GPIO pin, which you can do without configuring interrupts, is useful when you want to know a pin's value at specific points in your program, but is less precise and convenient than using an interrupt.

-Integrate `digital_interrupts` into your robot in the `attributes` of your board as follows:
+Integrate `digital_interrupts` into your robot in the `attributes` of your board by adding the following to your board's JSON configuration:

 {{< tabs name="Configure a Digital Interrupt" >}}
 {{% tab name="JSON Template" %}}